Many or all companies we feature compensate us. Compensation and editorial

 However, this method requires you to take the initiative to schedule extra loan payments.
 Alternatively, you could refinance your loan into a new one with a shorter repayment term.
 Your payments will be larger with a shorter term, but you’ll repay the loan faster without making extra payments.

-You can choose a shorter repayment term to maximize your interest savings when refinancing.
+When refinancing, you can choose a shorter repayment term to maximize your interest savings.
 Lenders offer different interest rates for different terms.
 Generally, shorter terms have lower interest rates, and longer terms have higher interest rates.

 If one of your main goals is reducing your interest rate, refinancing to a shorter loan can help you qualify for the lowest interest rate.